EssentialsX/Essentials/CONTRIBUTING.md

 You may also find bug reports with the `bug: upstream` label.
 This label means the issue is caused by a bug in *another project*, not EssentialsX.
 This includes bugs in CraftBukkit/Spigot and bugs in other plugins.
-It may be appropriate to mitigate an issue in EssentialsX, but please check with us before you submit a PR.
+It may be appropriate to mitigate an issue in EssentialsX, but please check with us in the [EssentialsX Development Discord server](https://discord.gg/CUN7qVb) before you submit a PR.

 ### Making your changes